Purple-Magic/tramway_pro/docs/add_project.md

     'your-project.test: application_class # if your application does not use Tramway Engine
 ```

+*Don't forget to create Tramway Application Model if you used application_class here*.
+[How-to](https://github.com/Purple-Magic/tramway-core#how-to-create-model-that-will-be-an-application-model-for-the-tramway)

 #### 2. Add project to the database

 ```ruby